 Does Watson Knowledge Catalog provide classification services?

-For governed catalogs that are created with data policies are enforced, Watson Knowledge Catalog automatically classifies the columns in your relational data assets when they are added to the catalog.
-Over 160 attribute classifiers for columns are provided, including names, emails, postal addresses, credit card numbers, driver’s licenses, government identification numbers, date of birth, demographic information, DUNS number, and more.
-For ungoverned catalogs that do not enforce data policies, a user can choose to classify, or profile, a relational data asset, but assets are not automatically classified.
+For governed catalogs that are created with policy enforcement, Watson Knowledge Catalog automatically classifies the columns in your relational data assets when they are added to the catalog.
+Over 160 data classes for columns are provided, including names, emails, postal addresses, credit card numbers, driver’s licenses, government identification numbers, date of birth, demographic information, DUNS number, and more.
+For ungoverned catalogs that do not enforce policies, a user can choose to classify, or profile, a relational data asset, but assets are not automatically classified.
 Catalogs also profile unstructured data assets and extract metadata from content, such as, categories, concepts, sentiment, and emotion.
 See Profile assets.

 Does Watson Knowledge Catalog have data wrangling capabilities?